Mexico to hold another referendum, this time on new train

 - Heart meeting features fish oil, vitamin D, cholesterol news

-Another project on the ballot will be construction of an oil refinery in his home state of Tabasco.
+Another project on the ballot will be construction of an oil refinery in his home state of Tabasco as well as social programs such as giving scholarships to students and pensions to seniors.

+Lopez Obrador said he would openly push for public support because they are campaign promises.
+He won election July 1 in a resounding victory and will take office Dec.
+1.

+The referendum, like the last one, will be conduction by a private nonprofit, the Rosenblueth Foundation.